Killer545537/Sem-5-Notes/Ethical-Hacking/Ethical-Hacking.typ

 - *Link State Update (LSU) Packet* distributes new or updated link-state advertisements (LSAs) to other routers
 - *Link State Acknowledgement (LSAck) Packet* confirms receipt of LSUs

 *Border Gateway Protocol#footnote[The current version is 4.
-It uses port 179 to send routing messages]* is the most common external routing protocol used to exchange routing information between different autonomous systems on the internet.
+It uses port 179 to send routing messages]* is the most common#footnote[All modern day routers support it.
+However, organization networks in many cases do not run BGP as they rely on the ISP's routers to route to the outside world] external routing protocol used to exchange routing information between different autonomous systems on the internet.
 It is designed for inter-AS routing-connecting networks managed by different organizations.
 It is a distance vector protocol and can specify complete routes not just the next hop (like RIP).

+There are four message types in BGP:
+- *Open* is used to open a neighbor connection with another router
+- *Update* is used to transmit information about a single router, advertise new routes, withdraw infeasible paths
+- *Keepalive* is used to periodically confirm the neighbor connection
+- *Notification* is used to notify about some error condition Initially BGP peers#footnote[Two BGP routers exchanging information on a connection] exchange the entire BGP routing table, subsequently, only the incremental updates are sent as the routing tables change.
+Keepalive messages are sent to ensure the connection is alive and notifications are sent in response to errors/special conditions.
+(BGP can be used within the same AS called internal BGP)

+The types of errors reported are:
+- *Message Header Error:* authentication and syntax
+- *Open Message Error:* syntax errors and unrecognized options
+- *Update Message Error*
+- *Hold Timer Expired:* used to close connection if periodic messages are not received
+- *Cease:* used by a router to close connection in absence of any error

+The functional procedures in BGP are:
+- *Neighbor Acquisition:* Two routers agree to be neighbors by exchanging messages
+- *Neighbor Reachability:* Check if the neighbor is alive and maintaining the relationship
+- *Network Reachability:* Each router maintains a list of networks that it can reach and the preferred routes

+== IP Version 6

+IPv6 is also called the next generation of IP addressing (IPng).
+IPv4 has limited address space, no support for complex addressing and routing capacities and cannot provide real-time response.

+Like IPv4, IPv6 is also connectionless, the header contains the maximum number of hops a datagram can make before being discarded and other general characteristics are retained, however, it now uses 128-bit addresses ($2^(128)$ total addresses meaning $6 times 10^(23)$ unique addresses per square meter of the Earth's surface), uses a series of fixed-length headers to handle optional information which includes a base header followed by 0 or more extension headers.
+It allows for real-time traffic (i.e. allows a pair of stations to establish a high quality path between them and all datagrams must pass through this path), increased flexibility#footnote[Addresses do not have defined classes.
+A prefix length is associated with each address] in addressing (by allowing the concept of `anycast` address where a packet is sent to one of a set of nodes and dynamic assignment of IP addresses).

+#figure(
+  image("imgs/IPv6-Datagram-Format.png"),
+  caption: [IPv6 Datagram Format]
+)
+- *Version:* contains the value 6 (4 bits)
+- *Priority:* specifies the routing priority class (8 bits)
+- *Flow Label:* used with applications that require performance guarantee (20 bits)
+- *Payload Length:* total length of the extension headers and the transport-level PDU (16 bits)
+- *Next Header:* identifies the type of information that intermediately follows the current header (IP extension, TCP or UDP) (8 bits)
+- *Hop Limit:* is decremented at each hop and discarded when it reaches 0
+- *Source/Destination Address:* 16 octets (128 bits each)

+The extension headers#footnote[All extension headers are chained in a linked list through `NextHdr` field] are:
+- *Routing Header* provides source routing
+- *Hop-by-Hop Options Header* defines special options that are processed at each hop
+- *Fragment Header* used for fragmentation and reassembly#footnote[IPv6 fragmentation is similar to IPv4 and the required information is contained in a separate fragment extension header.
+The presence of the fragment header identifies the datagram as a fragment and the base header is copied into all the fragments]
+- *Authentication Header* used for packet integrity and authentication

+There are three types of addresses:
+#columns(2)[
+  *Unicast*
+  #colbreak()
+  *Multicast*
+]
+- *Anycast* refers to a set of computers with the same address prefix and the packet is delivered to exactly one of the computers in the set.
+It is required to support replication of services.

+Since an IPv6 address is too long, we use a colon-hexadecimal notation where each group of 16 bits (in hex) are separated by a colon (a sequence of 0s is written a 2 colons).
+E.g. `7BD6:0:0:0:0:0:0:B6` $=>$ `7BD6::B6`